 Examples: consultants, accounting firms, IT suppliers, and lawyers.

 Subcontractors — organizations hired by business associates to help with specific niche roles.
-Since it also means that they could have some PHI access, meaning that HIPAA applies to them.
+Since it also means that they could have some PHI access, meaning that HIPAA regulations apply to them.

 Examples: Cloud hosting providers, shredding companies, etc.